ppomes/myanon/README.md

 ### Python support

 When Python support is enabled (`--enable-python`), custom anonymization functions can be defined in Python scripts.
-These scripts have access to a `myanon_utils` module that provides functions to retrieve configuration parameters:
+These scripts have access to a `myanon_utils` module that provides utility functions:

 - `get_secret()`: Returns the HMAC secret defined in the configuration file
+- `escape_sql_string(str)`: Escapes a string for safe SQL insertion
+- `unescape_sql_string(str)`: Unescapes a SQL-escaped string

-This allows Python anonymization functions to use the same secret as the core anonymization process, ensuring consistency across all anonymized fields.
+This allows Python anonymization functions to handle SQL strings properly and use the same secret as the core anonymization process, ensuring consistency across all anonymized fields.

 ### Run/Tests